preeyanka09/My-Learnings/Project3/S3-CloudFront/README.md

 ### Step 5: Hit the CloudFront Domain Name: The content will be served.
 ![CloudFront](images/cloudfront.png)

-## This way we have a fast, secure, globally distributed static website running through CloudFront’s CDN.
+## This way when a user visits our site, CloudFront delivers the content from the nearest edge location, dramatically reducing latency, speeding up load times, and improving the user experience.
+Hence we have a fast, secure, globally distributed static website running through CloudFront’s CDN.